 Are There Any Risks Associated With Rhinoplasty?

-At SpaMedica, your rhinoplasty procedure will be performed by Dr. Bell or Dr. Mulholland, internationally renowned plastic surgeons.
+At SpaMedica, your rhinoplasty procedure will be performed by Dr. Bell, an internationally renowned plastic surgeon, known for his work in cosmetic blepharoplasty, Asian blepharoplasty, and facial surgery.
 Your procedure will be conducted safely and to the highest standards.
 However, as with all surgeries, you will need to take steps after your procedure to ensure a complication-free recovery.

 Typically, rhinoplasty patients will experience some bruising and swelling under the eyes, which will begin to subside after three days and will completely subside after roughly three weeks.
 During the recovery time, nose job patients should avoid strenuous physical activity, minimize sun exposure, and avoid alcohol and smoking.